 Track 4: Digital Filmmaking

 Study at the world-renowned UCLA Department of Film, Television and Digital Media this summer!
-The Film and Television High School Summer Institute in Digital Filmmaking is designed for talented and highly motivated rising juniors and seniors (under 18).
+The Film and Television High School Summer Institute in Digital Filmmaking is designed for talented and highly motivated rising juniors and seniors.
 This program is a two-week, intensive production workshop.
 Students are immersed in the creativity and technique of cinematic storytelling and challenged to create entertaining narrative projects.

-- Students work on soundstages in the Department of Film, Television and Digital Media, using the latest in editing software and high-definition cameras
+- • Students use the Department of Film, Television and Digital Media's latest editing software and high-definition cameras

 CurriculumThis program carries 2 quarter units of UC credit.
 Students in this track are enrolled in FTV 72 Production Practice in Film, Television, and Digital Media.